Overview LSC Groups

-The group operates the SIM, X-Treme, and PEARL beamlines.
+The group operates the SIM and the X-Treme beamlines.
 Homepage Microscopy and Magnetism Group

 Beamline Optics GroupThe Beamline Optics groups designs, builds and maintains most of the beamlines at SLS.
 It operates a metrology lab where optical components can be measured.
 It does application oriented research and development for constantly improving optical components and beamlines.
 As a new challenge it is working on the beamline design for SwissFEL.